Vision#

 centerY#

-centerY returns the y coordinate of the center of the detected object in pixels as an integer from 1 to 480.
+The centerY property reports the y-coordinate of the center of the detected object in pixels as a whole number from 1 to 480.

 The AI Vision object property stack block with its parameter set to centerY.#